HERCULE TRIATHLON SAVINIEN

 Fragmentation risk

 The desire to act in solidarity with local Libyans struggling for their liberation is important.
-But without a clear sense of the consequences of a particular intervention – or the interests and diverse actors likely to be impacted – there is no way to satisfy the do-no-harm principle.
-Notwithstanding the provenance of the no-fly zone – whether within Libya or the Arab League – and their attendant "authenticity" or legitimacy, we cannot justify intervention unless we can appraise its likely consequences for the civilian population with whom we are allegedly acting in solidarity.
+But without a clear sense of the consequences of a particular intervention or the interests and diverse actors likely to be impacted there is no way to satisfy the do-no-harm principle.
+Notwithstanding the provenance of the no-fly zone whether within

 We do not argue that the international community has no obligation to support Libyan civilians.
 To the contrary, we strongly believe there is such an obligation, but that current coercive options pose serious risks to the Libyan population with little concomitant benefit in terms of humanitarian protections.